 4. Red cars do not cost more to insure.

 There’s a common myth about insuring red cars – namely that they cost more to insure than cars of other colors because the type of person who drives a red car is more likely to be a risk-taker (and thus more likely to gather a collection of speeding and traffic tickets.)
 Well, we hate to burst your bubble, but this isn’t exactly true.
-Insurance companies don’t care what color paint the car has – they’re more concerned with how safe the vehicle is, how likely it is to be stolen, and the engine it has.
+Insurance companies don’t care what color paint the car has – they’re more concerned with how safe the vehicle is, your driving record, stuff like that.

 So, sorry – or not sorry – for debunking one of the most common myths about car insurance out there!